ssnepenthe/random-wp-ideas/dump-server/README.md

 Composer is required.

-Copy the `dummp-server` directory into your project and run `composer install`.
+Copy the `dump-server` directory into your project and run `composer install`.

 In your project, require the Composer autoloader and load the dump server package: